 The usual recipe of gin, dry vermouth and sometimes bitters leaves a lot of room for interpretation.
 Go heavy on the gin for a drier drink, and use more vermouth for a wetter drink.
 But even those wetter Martinis typically don’t give the gin and vermouth equal footing.
 For that, you must look to the 50/50 Martini.

 This variation calls for equal portions of gin and dry vermouth, yielding a drink that is lower in alcohol and far less dry than most recipes.
-The drink’s origin story is a fuzzy one, and it’s likely that many people in many place at various points in time decided to experiment with a 50/50 ratio of ingredients.
+The drink’s origin story is a fuzzy one, and it’s likely that many people in many places at various points in time experimented with a 50/50 ratio of ingredients.
 But the drink’s first appearance in a cocktail book belongs to Harry Craddock’s famed 1930 tome, “The Savoy Cocktail Book.”

 When making the cocktail for yourself, you have three important decisions: which gin to use, which vermouth to use, and whether to add orange bitters.
 This ability to choose your own adventure allows you to personalize the drink to your tastes.
 A London dry gin and floral French vermouth leans traditional, while a modern, less juniper-heavy gin paired with an herbal, more bitter vermouth can take the flavor in new directions.
 Orange bitters are there to provide structure and a mild zesty note, should that sound appealing.